gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ## For ESP32

-This device supports Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device) and the built-in WiFi access point provided by the controller (prefix: "ProtonPack_"). **However, the software which enables the WiFi access point isn't yet loaded so you'll need to follow a specific process for the initial upload to your device.**
+This device is capable of supporting Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device or tablet) and the built-in WiFi access point provided by the controller (prefix: "ProtonPack_"). **However, please note the following special condition!**

+- If you used an off-the-shelf ESP32 device, then the software which enables the WiFi access point is **not yet loaded** so you will need to follow the "First-Time Upload" for the initial upload of firmware to your device.

+### ESP32: First-Time Upload (via USB)

+The following steps MUST be taken if this situation applies to you:

+- If you are using your own ESP32 controller direct from Amazon or another supplier, then the microcontroller has not been flashed with the GPStar firmware to enable the OTA upload feature and the manual flashing process is required.

-**Troubleshooting:** If your ESP32 controller does not appear as a serial device it may be required to install a driver for the "CP210x USB to UART Bridge" onto your computer.
+**Troubleshooting:** When using a USB cable, if your ESP32 controller does not appear as a serial device it may be required to install a driver for the "CP210x USB to UART Bridge" onto your computer.
 A driver for Windows and macOS is available [via Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) and has proved useful.

 📝 **Tip:** Before proceeding, be sure to use a high-quality USB cable which supports data transfer.
 Some cheap cables may only support charging (not data), or not fully support the power requirements of the device.
 If you have successfully flashed your ESP32 device and do not see the available WiFi access point, try plugging your USB cable directly into the Talentcell battery or try another USB port on your computer.
 In rare cases the USB port and/or cable cannot supply enough voltage to run the ESP32's WiFi radio.

-### ESP32: First-Time Upload

-STOP!
-If you are looking for instructions for over-the-air (OTA) updates without a USB cable, AND your device has already been flashed with an earlier firmware, then you may skip to the next section.

-If you are using your own ESP32 controller or do not see a WiFi network for your Proton Pack when the device is powered up, then the microcontroller has likely not been flashed with the GPStar firmware to enable that feature.
-You will need to upload the software using a USB cable via **either** of the 2 methods listed here.

 **Option 1: Via Web Uploader**